harry7337/TRINIT_594092-UQ66S02N_ML/README.md

 ### Understanding the dataset

-We make use of the Level 2 processed data obtained from the OCO-2 and GOSAT-TANSO-FTS2 satellites.
-We use a combined of about 900 data points each day for a week, in order to train the model.
+We make use of the Level 2 bias corrected processed data obtained from the OCO-2 and GOSAT-TANSO-FTS2 satellites.
+We use a combined of about 900 data points each day for a week, from both the satellites in order to train the model.
 The OCO-2 satellite has a revisit period of 16 days with 227 repeated orbits.
 Whereas the GOSAT has a revisit period of 3 days with 44 repeated orbits.
 The information is present in the form of numerical data, and is cleaned up with regards to the missing parameters.

 ### Feature Extraction